Inequality for All: Content

 Although not holding liable the problem on one partisan label (Republican or Democrat), Reich's stance is left-leaning where the only right-wing arguments presented are clips of The Daily Show mocking conservative politicians and Bill O'Reilly labeling him a "communist."
-Reich contends the existence of a true, ruleless "free market".
-He challenges the ideology in which those are the top are job-creators, given that 70% of the American economy is fueled by consumer spending.
+Reich contests the existence of a true, ruleless "free market".
+He challenges the ideology in which those at the top are job-creators, given that 70% of the American economy is fueled by consumer spending.
 The richest Americans don't use most of their money to invest in the production of goods, services, and jobs, but rather in speculation.
-According to Reich, the economy works best when it's in a "Virtuous cycle," where there is more spending, taxes, government investments, college-educated citizens, and workers as a result of higher wages; the economy is currently the opposite of that, in a "vicious cycle."
+According to Reich, the economy works best when it's in a virtuous cycle, where there is more spending, taxes, government investments, college-educated citizens, and workers as a result of higher wages; the economy is currently the opposite of that, in a vicious cycle.
 Venture capitalist millionaire Nick Hanauer is interviewed in the film and supports this claim: "a person like me doesn’t buy 1,000 pillows.
 Even the richest person sleeps with only one or two.
 The most pro-business thing you can do is to help middle-class people thrive."
 Reich also interviews Warren Buffett, where he wishes he would be taxed at a higher income tax.

 While Reich argues that inequality in capitalism is necessary for incentivizing people to work, he warns that too much inequality will cause a undemocratic system; this theme is presented in a conversation with Alan Simpson, where he suggests there will be a "government on the auction block" if inequality gets worse.
 As Reich concludes Inequality for All under footage of Occupy Wall Street and Tea Party protests, "A lot of people feel the game is stacked against them, and losers in rigged games get angry.
 We are losing equal opportunity in America, our moral foundation stone."
 The film's last lecture ends with advising his students to come up with solutions to the problem on their own before dancing off the stage to the working-class anthem "9 to 5" by Dolly Parton.